hayley-drozd/hayley-drozd.github.com/index.md

 # Posters

 **H.P.
 Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D. Wade Clapp.
+Mouse Model of Neurofibromatosis Type 1 Recapitulates ADHD Phenotype: in vivo recordings in corticoaccumbal regions was accepted at the Indianapolis Society for Neuroscience poster session 2021, presented by H.P.
+Drozd.

+**H.P.
+Drozd**, J.L.
 Lukkes, A.R.
 Abreu, E.T.
 Dustrude, D. Wade Clapp, A.I.
 Molosh, A. Shekhar.
 The basolateral amygdala plays an integral role in modulating social memory deficits in neurofibromatosis type 1 mice was accepted at the Society for Neuroscience poster session 2019, presented by H.P.
 Drozd.

 R. Ranga, **H.P.
 Drozd**, J.L.
 Lukkes, D. Wade Clapp, A.I.
 Molosh, A. Shekhar.
 Deletion of neurofibromin in the basolateral amygdala of mice leads to long-term social behavior deficits was presented by R. Ranga, student mentored by H.P.
 Drozd, at the 2019 Indianapolis Project Seed oral and poster sessions.